sdsc/gnutools-roll/README.md

 ```

 If nothing is returned from the grep command then the roll should have been
-created as... `gnu-*.iso`.
+created as... `gnutools-*.iso`.
 If you built the roll on a Rocks frontend then
 proceed to the installation step.
 If you built the roll on a Rocks development
 appliance you need to copy the roll to your Rocks frontend before continuing
 with installation.